LuminosoInsight/exquisite-corpus/README.md

+This code represents the build process for [wordfreq][], among other things.
+I've made it public because it's good to know where the data in wordfreq comes from.
+However, I make no promises that you'll be able to run it if you don't work at Luminoso.

+## Dependencies

 Exquisite Corpus makes use of various libraries and command-line tools to process data correctly efficiently.
 As something that is run on a development machine, it uses the best, fastest libraries it can, though this leads to